ethangriffith2004/hide-and-peek-simulator/README.md

 ## Takeaways

-- This project showed me how **intuition can be misleading**, and that what seems like a "wrong" choice in the moment can actually provide an advantage later on.
+This project:
-- This simulation project gave me a hands-on way to **explore probability and game theory**, concepts I always found a bit abstract.
+- Gave me a hands-on way to **explore probability and game theory**, concepts I always found a bit abstract.
-- Writing a simulation from scratch helped to **strengthen my Python fundamentals**, especially with loops, randomness, and reproducibility.
+- **Strengthened my Python fundamentals**, especially regarding loops, randomness, and writing readable code.
+- Emphasized how **intuition can be misleading**, and that what seems like a "wrong" choice can actually provide an advantage.

+## Improvements & Extensions

+- Simulate more strategies (e.g. two hiders choose joke spot).
+- Add a visual or graphical output for results.
+- Implement a GUI to allow users to adjust simulation settings without directly modifying the source code.

 ## How to Run